NannyML/nannyml/docs/tutorials/performance_estimation.rst

     (True, [])

 We see that the metadata are complete.
-Full information on how the data should be prepared can be found in the guide on :ref:`importing data<import-data>`.
+Full information on how the data should be prepared can be found in the :ref:`guide on importing data<import-data>`.

 Create and fit the estimator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the next step the Confidence-based Performance Estimation (:class:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE`) estimator is created using the previously extracted :class:`~nannyml.metadata.base.ModelMetadata`, a list of metrics and an optional :ref:`chunking<chunking>` specification.

-The list of metrics specifies the metrics for which the performance of the monitored model will be estimated.
+The list of metrics specifies which performance metrics of the monitored model will be estimated.
 The following metrics are currently supported:

 - ``roc_auc``
 - ``f1``